-Depth of cover
+Depth of Cover

 Install buried pipe at sufficient depth below the ground surface to provide protection from hazards imposed by traffic loads, farming operations, freezing temperatures, or soil cracking, as applicable.
+See Figure 1 for minimum depth requirements.

 Pipelines will have sufficient strength to withstand all external loads on the pipe for the given installation conditions.
 Use live loads appropriate for the anticipated traffic conditions.